decentraland/documentation/content/creator/sdk7/programming-patterns/async-functions.md

 })
 ```

+{{< hint warning >}}
-> Note: It's generally better to use the `executeTask` approach rather than the `then` function.
+**📔 Note**   It's generally better to use the `executeTask` approach rather than the `then` function.
 In this example, the scene won't be considered fully loaded by the explorer till the `myAsyncTask()` function is completed, which may affect load times.
 Also, if relying too much on the `then` function at multiple nested levels, you can end up with what's known as "callback hell", where the code can become very hard to read and maintain.
+{{< /hint >}}

 ## PointerEvents and RayCast functions